Find Affordable College Courses

 125 Yearly Graduations

-Gannon University comes in at #7 on our list of the most popular colleges offering bachelor's degrees in health professions and related clinical sciences.
+The 7th most popular school in the country for other health professions and related clinical sciences majors who are seeking their bachelor's degree is Gannon University.
 Each year, around 4,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $34,575 per year, while in-state graduate students, on average, pay $19,980 per year.
-During the 2020-2021 academic year, 125 people received their bachelor's degree in health professions and related clinical sciences from Gannon.
-Of these students, 85% were women and 6% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $36,865 per year, while in-state graduate students, on average, pay $21,420 per year.
+During the most recent year for which we have data, 125 people received their bachelor's degree in other health professions and related clinical sciences from Gannon.
+Of these students, 83% were women and 8% were members of underrepresented racial-ethnic groups.

 #8